 QSFP56 vs QSFP-DD: Comparative Advantages and Disadvantages

-- QSFP56 was designed to support 200G applications and cannot accommodate an upgrade of networks to 400G and beyond;
+- was designed to support 200G applications and cannot accommodate an upgrade of 400G networks and beyond

-- QSFP-DD runs in both 200G and 400G versions and allows incremental network upgrades;
+- runs in both 200G and 400G versions and allows incremental network upgrades

-- QSFP56 uses PAM4 modulation.
-QSFP-DD typically runs on NRZ for 200G speeds;
+- typically runs on NRZ for 200G speeds

-- 200G QSFP-DD modules that run on NRZ modulation are not as fast but have other advantages: they have lower maintenance costs, consume less energy, have less latency, better BER ( Pre-FEC = E-8, post FEC = E-12) and are easy to deploy.
+- 200G QSFP-DD modules that run on NRZ modulation are not as fast but have other advantages, such as lower maintenance costs, less energy consumption, has less latency, better BER (Pre-FEC = E-8, Post-FEC = E-12) and are easy to deploy

-- QSFP-DD offers greater flexibility for network and systems engineers for upgrading networks; One of the upgrade options is a breakout application where higher speed QSFP-DD can be broken out to lower speed legacy form factors.
+- offers greater flexibility for network and systems engineers for upgrading networks; an upgrade option is a breakout application where higher speed QSFP-DD can be broken down to lower speed legacy form factors

-- QSFP-DD is backwards compatible with earlier iterations of QSFP modules, including QSFP56;
+- is backwards compatible with earlier iterations of QSFP modules, including QSFP56

-- QSFP-DD transceivers are, generally speaking, more expensive but rising market demand may drive prices down.
+- generally speaking, these transceivers are more expensive but rising market demand may drive prices down

 Does your networking equipment accommodate upgrades to QSFP-DD?
 Not all switches, and routers, are configured to support QSFP-DD so stepping up to faster link speeds might be impossible or very costly.
 If you don’t have the right equipment, you incur the risk of greater signal-to-noise ratio and more interference in transmitting data.
 If that’s the case, QSFP56 might be a better choice.